 Stevyn has successfully concluded race and disability discrimination claims in the Employment Tribunal recovering damages in excess of £100,000 on behalf of several clients.

-On behalf of employers, Stevyn has successfully defended both unfair dismissal, constructive dismissal claims as well as claims relating to all forms of discrimination.
+On behalf of employers, Stevyn has successfully defended both unfair dismissal, and constructive dismissal claims as well as claims relating to all forms of discrimination.

 Stevyn’s expertise ranges across employment law, corporate law and commercial litigation.
 He has advised on and drafted shareholder agreements for directors and companies and he has frequently been involved in litigation in the High Court.